geekodour/o/content/docs/tools/homelab.md

 <div class="outline-3 smol-table no-tags">

-#### VLANs {#vlans}
+#### VLANs and Subnets {#vlans-and-subnets}

 -   **Reason:** It's nice to separate things with vlans and firewall rules + IoT devices are known to be [insecure](https://www.reddit.com/r/hacking/comments/rt7k6y/how_does_an_entire_network_get_compromised_after/).
-(Sort of an overkill in someways but like jff)
+(Sort of an overkill but who cares)
--   VLANs are a layer 2 technology (they break up a broadcast domain into separate logical networks).
-You can get a managed switch otherwise OpenWRT [can help](https://www.reddit.com/r/openwrt/comments/vaqhph/vlans_without_a_builtin_switch/) you do it aswell.
--   IoT devices like smart TV, voice assistants, security cameras etc. which cannot run a VPN client should be in a different VLAN.
--   Strategy
+-   Subnets
-    -   VLAN 1 is used for home devices LAN
+    -   VLAN 1 for home devices LAN
-    -   VLAN 2 is used for trusted IoT, which I allow access to the Internet
+    -   VLAN 2 for trusted IoT which cannot run VPN client, access to the Internet allowed
-    -   VLAN 3 is used for isolated (untrusted) IoT devices
+    -   VLAN 3 for isolated (untrusted) IoT devices
     -   VLAN 4 for DMZ for publicly hosted services etc
+-   VPN runs on VLAN1
 -   What comes and goes out of these VLANS to be configured via firewalls
-    -   VPN runs on VLAN1
+-   [ ] Check if we'll need a managed switch or OpenWRT [will cut it](https://www.reddit.com/r/openwrt/comments/vaqhph/vlans_without_a_builtin_switch/)

 </div>